Catcher in the Rye

 Strange - I never knew this ("authorial attitude to narrator") was a big debate re.
 CitR - it used to be the big debate re.
 JJ's Portrait of the Artist.
 The apparent impossibility of solving, or agreeing on, such apparently basic questions is not encouraging.

-the pinefox, Saturday, 28 December 2002 11:10 (twenty-two years ago)
+the pinefox, Saturday, 28 December 2002 11:10 (twenty-three years ago)

 I am not in favour of trying to guess authorial attitudes generally, but if you are meaning the book's attitude to the character, ignoring the question of Salinger's intent, I think your point that there is positive and negative, serially and in parallel, is obviously right.
 It's the openness to and honesty about the good and bad qualities of HC that makes this book, I think.
 For me, the balance is tipped by the charisma that JDS can't help inserting, whatever his feelings about the character.

-Martin Skidmore (Martin Skidmore), Saturday, 28 December 2002 12:25 (twenty-two years ago)
+Martin Skidmore (Martin Skidmore), Saturday, 28 December 2002 12:25 (twenty-three years ago)

 The important thing to note is that it's The Catcher In The Rye.